zamazan4ik/awesome-pgo/README.md

 ## Communities

-Here are the *incomplete* community list where you can find PGO-related advice with higher probability:
+Here is the *incomplete* community list where you can find PGO-related advice with higher probability:

 * Gentoo (chats, forums)
 * ClearLinux (chats, forums)